Welcome to the Register of Professional Archaeologists

 If you would like to submit an application to attain RPA certification for your field school, you may now submit an application entirely online by filling out the Online Application for RPA Field School Certification Form.

-Or, if you would prefer, you may complete a physical form and mail it to RPA Headquarters.
+Alternatively, you may complete a physical Field School Application form and mail it to RPA Headquarters.
 Click here to download the application.

 Please submit your application to Nick Bollinger, who will process your request and submit your application to the Field School Certification Committee.
 Mail all correspondence to: